 8. Indy Film Fest does not have any premiere status requirements for selection.

-9. Submission waivers are only granted to Indy Film Fest or Indianapolis International Film Festival alumni.
-Contact us at email@example.com to receive a waiver code, and include your film’s name and the year it screened.
+9. Indy Film Fest or Indianapolis International Film Festival alumni are eligible for a reasonable number of submission waivers per year.
+Contact us at firstname.lastname@example.org to receive a waiver code, and include your film’s name and the year it screened.

 10. Films with significant ties to Indiana are eligible for drastically reduced submission fees.
 Examples of eligibility include the director or writer being a current Indiana resident or native, or the film being primarily shot within Indiana.
 Please contact email@example.com to see if you are eligible.